mxagar/tool_guides/langchain/02_udemy_langchain/README.md

 ### Setup

-First, create a Python environment, e.e.g, with Conda:
+First, create a Python environment, e.g, with Conda:

 ```bash
 # Create environment + activate it